 The Politics of Money, IWMpost (Winter 2014/2015).
 A summary piece drawing on different parts of the project.

 Die Poetik des Geldes, Süddeutsche Zeitung (January 22, 2015).
 Occasioned by the European Central Bank's announcement of its quantitative easing program , I wrote on the politics of central banking and the poetics of modern money (in German).

-In December 2013, Marketplace produced a short radio story with me on the British suspension of gold in February 1797 and what it tells us about modern fiat money.
+Radio story by Marketplace on my research concerning the British suspension period in February 1797 and what it tells us about modern central banking.